janosh/svelte-multiselect/readme.md

 - `liOptionClass`
 - `liActiveOptionClass`

-This simplified version of the DOM structure of this component shows where these classes are inserted:
+This simplified version of the DOM structure of the component shows where these classes are inserted:

 ```svelte
 <div class="multiselect {outerDivClass}">